Senior Leaders

 Angela Easter

 In 2001, Angela began working with UCP of Georgia as a residential program manager.
-She has since managed several different areas, including legislative advocacy and quality improvement.
-She currently oversees the organization’s marketing and development initiatives, communications, information technology, emergency preparedness, administration of operations for the Service Providers Association for Developmental Disabilities (SPADD), and operational support for UCP of South Carolina.
+She currently oversees marketing and development, communications, information technology, emergency preparedness, administration of operations for the Service Providers Association for Developmental Disabilities (SPADD), and operational support for UCP of South Carolina.

 Previously, Angela worked in adult protective services, aging and mental health.
-As a volunteer, she serves as secretary of the board of directors for the Ellis Center of Atlanta, and is a member of the Disability and Health Project Advisory Workgroup for Georgia State University's Center for Leadership in Disability.
+As a volunteer, she serves on the board of directors for Ellis Center of Atlanta, and is a member of the Disability and Health Project Advisory Workgroup for Georgia State University's Center for Leadership in Disability.

 Angela earned a Bachelor of Arts in communications from Coker University and a Master of Business Administration degree from Kennesaw State University.
 She lives in Atlanta with her husband and two children, where she enjoys gardening and attending live music shows.